-Succulents are a good choice for planting in areas where water is not easily accessible.
-While they will need supplemental water, the fact that they don’t need to be watered daily, make them a better choice for these areas.
+Succulents are an excellent choice for planting in areas where water is not easily accessible.
+While they will need supplemental water, they don’t need water every day, making them a better choice for these areas.

-In general, succulents are lower-maintenance as well, so they area great choice for the ‘fuss-free’ gardener.
+In general, succulents are lower-maintenance as well, so they are an excellent choice for the ‘fuss-free’ gardener.

 Use a potting mix specially formulated for cactus & succulents, which will drain well.

-Fertilize succulents spring through fall using a liquid fertilizer at 1/2 strength.
+Fertilize succulents spring through fall using a liquid or slow-release fertilizer at 1/2 the recommended strength.